Star2Billing/a2billing/INSTALL.rst

 A2Billing is a voip billing software licensed under the AGPL 3.
 Copyright (C) 2004-2015 - Star2billing S.L. http://www.star2billing.com/

 This document focuses on the installation of A2Billing system for the Asterisk open source PBX.
-The document covers the installation and basic configuration of
+The document covers the installation and basic configuration of A2Billing.
-A2Billing.
 A2billing is an open source implementation of a telecommunication billing and added value services platform.

-A2billing is a LAMP (Linux Apache Mysql(Postgresql) PHP) application that interfaces with Asterisk using both the AMI and AGI interfaces.
+A2billing is a LAMP (Linux/Apache/Mysql/PHP) application that interfaces with Asterisk using both the AMI and AGI interfaces.

-This documentation has been tested using Debian etch, Debian etch and half, Ubuntu 8.04 and Ubuntu 8.10 and A2Billing.
+This documentation has been tested using Ubuntu 12.04.

 1. A2Billing installation guide